awsdocs/amazon-ec2-user-guide/doc_source/unlimited-mode-examples.md

 ## Example 1: Explaining credit use with T3 Unlimited<a name="t3_unlimited_example"></a>

-In this example, you see the CPU utilization of a `t3.nano` instance launched as `unlimited`, and how it spends *earned* and *surplus* credits to sustain CPU performance\.
+In this example, you see the CPU utilization of a `t3.nano` instance launched as `unlimited`, and how it spends *earned* and *surplus* credits to sustain CPU utilization\.

 A `t3.nano` instance earns 144 CPU credits over a rolling 24\-hour period, which it can redeem for 144 minutes of vCPU use\.
 When it depletes its CPU credit balance \(represented by the CloudWatch metric `CPUCreditBalance`\), it can spend *surplus* CPU credits—that it has *not yet earned*—to burst for as long as it needs\.
 Because a `t3.nano` instance earns a maximum of 144 credits in a 24\-hour period, it can spend surplus credits up to that maximum without being charged immediately\.
 If it spends more than 144 CPU credits, it is charged for the difference at the end of the hour\.